ychama/CPSC-471-Project/frontends/pizza/README.md

-# Frontend - CPSC-471-Project
+# Frontend - Food Delivery Managment System

 ## Overview

-The frontend of the **CPSC-471 Project** is built using **React** and **JavaScript** to provide an intuitive and user-friendly interface for Managers, Drivers, and Customers.
+The frontend of the **Food Delivery Managment System** is built using **React** and **JavaScript** to provide an intuitive and user-friendly interface for Managers, Drivers, and Customers.
 It integrates seamlessly with the backend APIs to enable efficient management of orders, shifts, and customer interactions.

 ---